 Conclusions and remarks.
 We show the space and time evolutions of pair-induced electric charges, currents and fields in strong external electric fields bounded within a spatial region.
 These results imply the wave propagation of the pair-induced electric field and wave-transportation of the electromagnetic energy in the strong field region.
-Analogously to the electromagnetic radiation emitted from an alternating electric current, the space and time variations of pair-induced electric currents and charges emit an electromagnetic radiation.
-We show that this radiation has a the peculiar energy-spectrum (see Fig. B.7) that is clearly distinguishable from the energy-spectra of the bremsstrahlung radiation, electron-positron annihilation and other possible background events.
-This possibly provides a distinctive way to detect the and $\eta=487$ respectively.
-As can be seen for the Fig. B.1 the frequencies $\omega$ of pair-oscillations increase with time which means the parameter $\eta$ becoming smaller.
+Analogously to the electromagnetic

+4We check the two cases $E_0 = E_c$ and $E_0 = 10E_c$, and find for the first oscillation η = 865 and η = 487 respectively.
+As can be seen for the Fig. B.1 the frequencies ω of pair-oscillations increase with time which means the parameter η becoming smaller.
 Eventually it may reach unity so the formula (B.0.22) becomes inapplicable.

 Figure B.5.: Electric current densities $j_z(z,t)$ [see Eq.
 (B.0.14)] as functions of z at three different times: t=1 (black), t=500 (blue) and t=1500 (red).
 Following Eq.
-(B.0.19), the electric current alternates following the alternating electric field (see Fig. B.1), the plateaus indicate the current saturation for $v \sim c$ and its spatial distribution is determined by the initial electric field $E{\rm ext}(z)$ .
+(B.0.19), the electric current alternates following the alternating electric field (see Fig. B.1), the plateaus indicate the current saturation for $v \sim c$ and its spatial distribution is determined by the initial electric field $E{\rm ext}(z)$.